Crivella/eessi-k8s/README.md

   minikube kubectl -- exec -it eessi-pod -- bash
   ```

-- Run the QE demon inside the pod
+- Run the QE demo inside the pod

   ```bash
   # Install ssh for OpenMPI and git to clone the repo